VESSEL ACUPUNCTURE + CHINESE MEDICINE

 • Guidance on using acupressure points to assist during labour

-I use this heading with hesitation.
-I use it because it is often the terminology that patients use when they are looking for support, or that midwives use when they are recommending acupuncture.
+I hesitate to use this heading.
+I use it because it is often the terminology patients use when they are looking for support or that midwives use when they recommend acupuncture.

-Medical labour induction is obtained through prostaglandin application and/or oxytocin infusion; both are related to fetal and maternal side effects (8).
+Medical labour induction is facilitated with prostaglandin application and/or oxytocin infusion; both are related to fetal and maternal side effects (8).

-There is some bad information out there, that can scare (or shame) people into refusing necessary medical inductions, and there are also a lot of unnecessary inductions taking place.
+There is some poor information out there that can scare (or shame) people into refusing necessary medical inductions, and there are also some unnecessary inductions taking place.
 My role as a member of your team is to help you understand the advice you are receiving from your primary healthcare team and to support you in finding comfort with your choices based on their professional guidance.

-In this case, with your primary care team’s agreement that it is safe to do so, we offer a series of 3 treatments in the 72 hours preceding the planned induction.
-We can work these around the other interventions that you are undertaking like stretch & sweeps.
+In this case, with your primary care team’s agreement that it is safe to do so, we offer a series of three treatments in the 72 hours before the planned induction.
+We can schedule these around the other interventions you are undertaking, such as stretch and sweeps.

 IDEAL SCHEDULE OF ACUPUNCTURE TREATMENTS DURING PREGNANCY